Targeted Advertising in Elections: Model

 \item Each voter decides whether to {\it approve} the challenger's policy outcome or {\it reject} it in favor of the status quo.
 I normalize the status quo policy outcome to $0$.

 \item Payoffs are realized.
-The challenger is office-motivated: his payoff is $1$ if a decisive coalition of voters approves and $0$ otherwise.
+The outcome of the vote is determined by a voting rule that, for any profile of voters' approve/reject decisions, specifies whether the challenger wins (and receives a payoff of $1$) or loses (and gets $0$).
+I say that a coalition of voters $D \subseteq V$ is {\it decisive} if the challenger {\it (i)} wins whenever all voters in $D$ approve and {\it (ii)} loses whenever all voters in $D$ reject.\footnote{I am grateful to the editor for suggesting this definition.} I let $\mathcal{D}$ denote the set of decisive coalitions.
+By construction, $\mathcal{D}$ is monotonic ($D \in \mathcal{D}$ and $D \subset D'$ imply $D' \in \mathcal{D}$) and proper ($D \in \mathcal{D}$ implies $V \smallsetminus D \notin \mathcal{D}$).\footnote{Monotonicity follows directly from the definition of a decisive coalition.
+Properness holds because if both $D$ and $V \smallsetminus D$ were decisive, then the collective choice would be ill-defined when all voters in $D$ approve and all voters in $V \smallsetminus D$ reject.} I assume that $\mathcal{D}$ is nonempty (equivalently, $V \in \mathcal{D}$) and refer to the pair $(V,\mathcal{D})$ as the {\it election}.

 Voters are expressive, meaning that the payoff $u_v$ of voter $v \in V$ depends on the policy outcome that she votes for (which is $x$ if she approves, and $0$ if she rejects).\footnote{Expressive voters derive utility from expressing support, whether based on ethics, identity, or ideology, for one of the candidates, independent of any effect of the voting act on the electoral outcome.
 See \cite{Brennan1993} and \cite{Hamlin2011} for the theory of expressive voting behavior and \cite{Felsenthal1985}, \cite{Kan2001}, \cite{Artabe2014} for empirical evidence of it.} I describe voter $v$'s preferences using her {\it net payoff from approval}, $\alpha_v(x) := u_v(x) - u_v(0)$, so that $v$ weakly prefers to approve $x \in X$ whenever $\alpha_v(x) \geq 0$.
 I let voter $v$'s \textit{approval set} be the set $A_v := \{ x \in X \sep \alpha_v(x) \geq 0 \}$ of policy outcomes that she prefers to approve under complete information. \end{enumerate}